 Weibo Bans Gay Content — And Quickly Reverses Itself After An Outcry

-China's Sina Weibo, the social media giant with nearly 400 million users, has reversed its ban on publishing homosexual content, days after announcing the policy.
-The service drew outrage for lumping gay-themed content in with violent and pornographic material.
+Chinese social media giant Sina Weibo has reversed its ban on publishing homosexual content, days after announcing the policy.
+The service, which has nearly 400 million users, drew outrage for lumping gay-themed content in with violent and pornographic material.

 "There followed a storm of online criticism of the site," NPR's Rob Schmitz reports from Shanghai.